Measles outbreaks in Michigan and Pennsylvania end, while Texas logs just 4 new cases

 Another outbreak in Alberta, Canada, has sickened 761 as of Thursday.
 And the Mexican state of Chihuahua had 1,940 measles cases and four deaths as of Friday, according to data from the state health ministry.

-Other U.S. states with active outbreaks — which the CDC defines as three or more related cases — include Colorado, Kansas, Montana, North Dakota, Ohio and Tennessee.
+Other U.S. states with active outbreaks — which the CDC defines as three or more related cases — include Colorado, Illinois, Kansas, Montana, New Mexico, North Dakota, Ohio and Oklahoma.

 In the U.S., two elementary school-aged children in the epicenter in West Texas and an adult in New Mexico have died of measles this year.
 All were unvaccinated.